-Cohabitation & Alimony- Is your former spouse violating your divorce agreement?
+Cohabitation & Alimony Modification- Is your former spouse violating your divorce agreement by living with someone?

-“I Personally Went Through A Very Difficult Divorce After Almost 23 Years Of Marriage, So I Have Personal Experience With This Subject Matter And Will Do My Best To Get You The Answers And Proof Needed To Help Your Case.” – David Ollivier
+“I Personally Went Through A Very Difficult Divorce After Almost 23 Years Of Marriage, So I Have Personal Experience With This Subject Matter And Will Do My Best To Get You The Answers And Proof Needed To Help Your Case.” – Dave O.

 Alimony arrangements can be infuriating when the alimony recipient secretly cohabitates with a new partner.
 Often times, this will result in one of two untenable situations: the alimony recipient may be using their alimony disbursements to financially support the new partner; or the alimony recipient may be receiving cash payments of financial support from the new partner, while concealing significant changes in their own finances.

 New Jersey legislature has defined Cohabitation as being a…

 “mutually supportive, intimate personal relationship in which a couple has undertaken duties and privileges that are commonly associated with marriage or civil union.”

 This doesn’t necessarily mean that the couple needs to be living together full-time in order for a court to find that a cohabitative relationship exists, rather, the courts will consider the following factors when determining whether or not a couple is cohabitating:

 Dear Dave, I wanted to let you and your staff know how truly grateful I am for the wonderful, professional and caring services your company provided during one of the most difficult times in my life.
 Going through a divorce in itself is very tough, but then to find out your ex-wife has been living with her new partner while I’m paying her alimony every month made things even worse!
 With the evidence you provided, my attorney was successful in getting my alimony eliminated!
 You’re the BEST!
 Thanks again for caring about my situation and helping me get the proof I needed.”

 Princeton, New Jersey